 Penfold fees and charges

 Penfold customers are charged a single annual fee to maintain their account.
-Its website lists this fee as being 0.75% of a customer’s total pension balance.
+Its website lists this fee as being either 0.75% or 0.88% of a customer’s total pension balance, depending on which investment option you chose.
 Besides this annual fee, there is no additional charge for pausing, stopping or consolidating pension pots.